Report: AT&T in talks to buy Time Warner

 Time Warner's stock soared nearly 10% Friday on reports that telecom and media giant AT&T may make a takeover bid for the company.
+A deal would be the latest example of convergence in the media and tech world, and it could usher in another wave of consolidation in the sector.

 The Wall Street Journal, citing anonymous sources, said that a deal could happen as soon as this weekend.
 (Time Warner is the parent company of CNN.)